Emurciab/FLASABE/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

-_For a video with explaining the scope of the  project and more in detail information please visit [here](https://youtu.be/WE8JMwTLO60)_

 Accurate estimations of soil water content are needed to create decision-support systems for irrigation management in agriculture.
 Hybrid approaches combining signal preprocessing techniques and ensemble learning algorithms could provide the necessary accuracy for a reliable machine learning (ML) forecast system.